mlliarm/ia/NOTES.md

     PI_interval =  i(3.140845070422535, 3.142857142857143).
     ```

-    We see that this time the query didn't through out a `fail`, and thus it has succeeded, plus we can see the values of `PI_interval` and `Machine_PI`.
+    We see that this time the query didn't through out a `fail`, and thus it has succeeded, plus we can see the value of `PI_interval`.

     The symbols used to denote the interval shouldn't confuse you.
 I know that in mathematics an open interval for numbers between `a` and `b` is written as `(a,b)` or `]a,b[`, but in Prolog we're using `i/2` compound terms, e.g. `i(a,b)`.